m-shule/laravel-pipes/readme.md

 Pipe::key('foo')->match('bar', function () {});
 ```

-The key method is handy if you have got several pipe routes which reacts to the same key.
+The key method is handy if you have got several pipe routes which react to the same key.

 ```php
 Pipe::key('text')